Asaroth/swift-evolution/proposals/NNNN-fix-underestimate-count.md

 }
 ```

-In other words, it strives to return actual count, even if it means calling `predicate` twice as much:
+In other words, it calls `predicate` twice as much:

 ```swift
 let filtered = Array((1...5).lazy.filter { num in print("Called"); return true })  // "Called" 10 times